 Times have changed—and changed abruptly—and remote work is quickly becoming the norm.
 With that sudden change in the work environment comes entirely new management challenges (as if the old challenges weren’t difficult enough!).

-One of those challenges is employee engagement.
+One of those challenges is employee engagement for remote workers.
 How on earth do you keep employees, working from home, spread out all over the nation, engaged with each other and the jobs they’re doing?

 Here are eight strategies you can use to increase remote employee engagement, and keep your currently-engaged employees interested, committed, and productive.